VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector User Guide.md

 -  Replies from Technician in SDP are not synced to Azure DevOps board.
 -  Notes from Technician in SDP are not synced to Azure DevOps board.

-### Merge
+#### Merge

+**Requests merged before delegation**
-Information about merged requests that were merged before delegation will be synced to Azure DevOps without lose (notes, replies from technician, replies from requester, request body, etc...).
+Information about requests that were merged before delegation will be synced to Azure DevOps discussion without loss.

-**Important!**
+**Requests merged after delegation**
-Please keep in mind that merged requests to request in  already **Delegated**  status will not be synced with Azure DevOps (notes, replies from technician, replies from requester, request body, etc...).
+Merged requests after delegation will not be synced with Azure DevOps because they are not considered as replies.

 ## Remove Azure DevOps connector